flopezag/ceilometer-plugin-fiware/README.md

    Location: /usr/lib/python2.7/dist-packages
    ```

+   In this documentation we will refer to such location as `$PYTHON_SITE_PKG`.

 3. Copy [region](/region) directory structure from this repository into Ceilometer package location (by default, at
-   `/usr/lib/python2.7/dist-packages/ceilometer`).
+   `$PYTHON_SITE_PKG/ceilometer`).
 After that, `RegionPollster` class should be available:

    ```
    # python -c 'from ceilometer.region import region; print region.RegionPollster().__class__'
    <class 'ceilometer.region.region.RegionPollster'>
    ```

-4. Locate the entry points file for Ceilometer (which depends on the version: for 2015.1.1, should be located at path
+4. Locate the entry points file for Ceilometer (which depends on the version: for 2015.1.1, should be located at
-   `/usr/lib/python2.7/dist-packages/ceilometer-2015.1.1.egg-info/entry_points.txt`) and please add the new pollster at
+   path `$PYTHON_SITE_PKG/ceilometer-2015.1.1.egg-info/entry_points.txt`) and please add the new pollster at the
-   the `[ceilometer.poll.central]` section:
+   `[ceilometer.poll.central]` section:

    ```
    region = ceilometer.region.region:RegionPollster